5G loop icon

 What are 5G ON-OFF Loops?

-In operational 5G networks, a mobile device often loses its 5G radio access when there are no noticeable changes to its 5G radio channels in use.
+In operational 5G networks, a mobile device often loses its 5G radio access when there are no noticeable changes to its 5G radio channels.
 In these cases, 5G radio access is often recovered but is later lost again.
-As a result, 5G radio access enters an ON-OFF loop where radio access oscillates between two states: 5G ON and 5G OFF (figure 1), which significantly hurts data performance and even suspend data service.
-Even worse, such 5G ON-OFF loops are persistent loops, which repeatedly happen persist under same (or quasi-same) environment (figure 2).
+As a result, 5G radio access enters an ON-OFF loop where radio access persistently oscillates between two states: 5G ON and 5G OFF, which significantly hurts data performance and even suspend data service (Figure 1).

 5G ON-OFF loops examples